 The financial institution is interested in protecting their new investment.
 Regardless of what the car owner thinks, the bank owns that new car.
 This is what the new car owner will have to carry in coverage:

-- Property Damage Liability: This pays for damages done to someone else’s property.
+- Property Damage Liability – This pays for damages done to someone else’s property.
 It pays nothing towards damages done to car owner’s brand new car.
-This applies if car owner is at fault.
+This applies if the car owner is at fault.

-This insurance only makes sense to have if the owner of the car expects to owe more than what the car is worth.
-People who pay low down payments that have a high interest rate, or bought a car that depreciates quickly might want to consider carrying Gap insurance.
+This option only makes sense to have if the owner of the car expects to owe more than what the car is worth.
+People who pay low down payments that have a high-interest rate, or bought a car that depreciates quickly might want to consider carrying GAP insurance.

 Buying a New Car Insurance Policy

-With a new car there will be comprehensive and collision insurances.
+With a new car, you should have comprehensive and collision insurances.
 These both carry a deductible.
-To make insurance premiums cheaper, the car owner should get the highest deductible affordable.
-It is better for many folks to have a $500 deductible and save $20 or $30 a month that to have a large $2,500 deductible and high montly premiums.
+To make insurance premiums cheaper, the car owner can get the highest deductible affordable.

 It is easier than ever for the car owner to get new car insurance now with the internet.
-Getting quotes online is simple and quick.
-Simply type your zip code into the free rates box and compare car insurance quotes now!
+Getting quotes car insurance quotes online is simple and quick.
+Simply type your zip code into the free rates box and start comparing today!